liviucot/Dissertation/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project

-Dissertation: Icon Generation with a Generative Adversarial Network Conditioned on class
+## Dissertation: Icon Generation with a Generative Adversarial Network Conditioned on class

 •	Built a Machine Learning algorithm that generates icons conditioned on class
 •	Implemented the program using PyTorch – a Python-based library